hack-technicolor/hack-technicolor/docs/Hacking/PostRoot.md

 ## Bank Planning (without firmware upgrade)

-We are now going to prepare an optimal bank planning for the same firmware version you have now booted.
+We are now going to prepare an optimal bank plan for the same firmware version you have now booted.

 Run the following command to look at your Gateway's bank state: